soundpress/RulesOfNYC/docs/c13/index.rst

 (c) If tobacco products are to be distributed at the event for sampling, such distribution shall be in compliance with all laws and rules relating to the distribution of tobacco products, including but not limited to §§ 17-176 [17-618]; and 20-202 of the Administrative Code and § 1399-bb of the Public Health Law.

-(d) (i) No such facility shall be authorized to permit smoking pursuant to this section on more than two (2) days in any calendar year unless such facility has applied for and has been issued a waiver of the State law, in accordance with § 1399-u of the State law and § 10-15 of these rules, allowing such events to be held in any facility on no more than five (5) days in any calendar year.
+(d) (i) No such facility shall be authorized to permit smoking pursuant to this section on more than two (2) days in any calendar year unless such facility has applied for and has been issued a waiver of the State law, in accordance with § 1399-u of the State law and 24 RCNY § 10-15, allowing such events to be held in any facility on no more than five (5) days in any calendar year.

    (ii) No such facility will be authorized to permit electronic cigarette use on more than five (5) days in any calendar year.